nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 ### Force a Client to Disconnect

-Your application server can disconnect a client from an Vonage Video session by calling the `disconnectClient($sessionId, $connectionId)` method of the Vonage Video client.
+Your application server can disconnect a client from a Vonage Video session by calling the `disconnectClient($sessionId, $connectionId)` method of the Vonage Video client.

 ```php